mohammadhashemii/FFC3DLungDIR/README.md

 # FFC3DLungDIR: Fast Fourier Convolution-based Model for 4D-CT Lung Deformable Image Registration

-This is the code of my B.Sc. thesis project for 4D-CT lung deformable image registration.
+This is the code for 4D-CT Lung Deformable Image Registration.

 ## Proposed Framework